random-alex/test_database/README.md

 		,	order_date		date	NOT NULL
 )
 ```
-SQL query to this data base
+SQL query to this data base.
+This query gives as result a table, that consist of customer_name, order_date and four amounts, two highhts and two lowest for each customer.
 ```
 SELECT customer_name, order_date, amount
 FROM dbo_customer as dc